 Legal Rights of Joint Owners

-Joint owners have several legal rights, including the right to occupy the property, the right to receive a share of any rental income if the property is let out, and the right to sell or transfer their share (depending on the type of joint ownership).
+Joint owners have several legal rights, including the right to occupy the property, the right to receive a share of any rental income if the property is let out, and — depending on the type of joint ownership — the right to deal with their share independently.

 Implications of Joint Tenancy vs. Tenancy in Common